caixuanting/speech_recognition/README.md

-This is a speech recognition system based on Tensorflow
+This is a speech recognition system based on Python
-# speech_recognition
-# speech_recognition